-Exceptional Early French Salon with Day Bed - By Louis Badeuille.
+Majestic French Salon with Day Bed - Large scale - By Louis Badeuille

-In the 18th century, in France for the upper class of the population it was common use to have a day bed in the reception room.
-The day bed was arranged in the reception room with the intention of giving an impression of splendor, power and magnificence.
+This antique dollhouse furniture is so Majestic.
+In the 18th century, the French upper class commonly used a day bed in the reception room.
+The day bed was arranged with the intention of giving an impression of splendor, power and magnificence.
 During the reign of King Louis XIV, the main furniture of splendor was the bed and the armchair.